 Some people with MND, however, will experience problems with eating, drinking and swallowing.
-This is because MND can affect the motor neurones that supply the muscles in the mouth and throat, and stop them working properly.
+The disease can affect the motor neurones that supply the muscles in the mouth and throat, and stop them working properly.

-It can help to have some knowledge in advance about what might happen with eating, drinking and swallowing to support you to think about and plan for what you could do to ensure you remain well-nourished and hydrated, should this happen to you.
+It can help to have some knowledge in advance about what might happen with eating, drinking and swallowing with MND.
+You will be able to better think about and plan for what you could do to ensure you remain well-nourished and hydrated, should this happen to you.